 REQUIRED KNOWLEDGE AND ABILITIES:

-- Strong knowledge of computer equipment and various software programs including, database management and spreadsheet applications.
+- Knowledge of computer equipment operations and various software programs including, word processing, database management and spreadsheet applications.

-- Ability to act independently and exercise sound judgment in all matters related to program operations and implementation.
+- Ability to work under pressure and exercise flexibility as needed.
+Act independently and exercise sound judgement; maintain confidentiality in all matters related to students.

 EDUCATION AND/OR EXPERIENCE: